kamleshbhalui/MADYPG/README.md

 ## Compile & Run

 We tested our code on Ubuntu 18.04 with g++ version > 8 for the filesystem API.
-To compile and run, we use a helper python script: `python exec.py`.
+To compile and run our interactive program, we use a helper python script: `python exec.py`.

 To only compile a debug build without cpu-paralleism, use e.g.: `python exec.py -d -p 0 -r 0`.